 When does my cover start?

 Your cover starts on the day you buy your policy - this is called the 'issue date' and is shown on your COI.
-You can buy single-trip policies up to 12 months before your trip departure date.
-Our multi-trip policy can be purchased up to 6 months prior to the 12-month policy period.

 When does your trip start?

 Your trip starts at the time you leave your home in Australia to commence your trip, on or after the trip departure date shown on your COI - whichever is later.